ktslabbie/constant-time-sorts/README.md

 ## Constant Execution Time (CET) sorting

-Some C implementations of standard and CET versions of four different sorting algorithms to sort 10000 integers.
+Some C implementations of standard and CET versions of different sorting algorithms to sort 10000 integers.
 A constant execution time guarantee can be useful in certain real-time systems.
 These implementations are intended purely as experiments to see how different CET sorting algorithms behave for worst-case, best-case and random input in terms of overhead and execution time.

 ### Usage